Chick3nman/MD5-Record-Search/README.md

 # MD5-Record-Search
 Searches for MD5's that break records show here: http://0xf.kr/md5/

-Requires Parallel to be installed to run multiple threads simultaneously.

-`# apt-get update`

-`# apt-get install parallel`

-Run with the command below to use all available cores

-`$ seq 'nproc' | parallel -u python script.py'`

 A newly found record can be submitted via the API on http://0xf.kr/md5/

 API info (source:http://0xf.kr/md5/)